-Who we areThe Energy and Utility Forum has an Advisory Board and four Honorary Vice Presidents.
+Who we areThe Energy and Utility Forum has an Advisory Board and three Honorary Vice Presidents.

 Lord O’Neill of Clackmannan